New algebras of functions on topological groups arising from G-spaces: Matrix coefficient characterization of SUC and LE

 \sk

-\begin{proof} Claim (1) follows easily by taking, in the regular $RUC(G)$-corepresentation $V:=RUC(G)$, $v:=f$ and $\psi:=\a(e)$.
+\begin{proof} Claim (1) follows by taking in the regular $\RUC(G)$-corepresentation $V:=\RUC(G)$, $v:=f$ and $\psi:=\a(e)$.
 Claim (4) is a reformulation of Definition \ref{d:adj}.3.

 The remaining assertions are essentially nontrivial.
 Their proofs are based on an equivariant generalization of the Davis-Figiel-Johnson-Pelczy\'nski interpolation technic \cite{DFJP}.
-For detailed proofs of (6) and (7) see \cite{Menz}.
-For (2) see \cite{Meallmin}.
-Below we provide the proof of the new assertions (3) and (5).
-See Theorems \ref{t:matSUC} and \ref{t:LEmat} respectively. \end{proof}
+For detailed proofs of (6) and (7) (for co-representations) see \cite[Theorem 7.17]{Menz} and \cite[Theorem 5.1]{Menz}.
+As to the ``representations case" in (7) observe that a matrix coefficient of a (continuous) co-representation on a reflexive space $V$ can be treated as matrix coefficient of a (continuous) representation on the dual space $V^*$.
+The continuity of the dual action follows by Theorem \ref{t:adj}.